FLIGHT CENTRE TRAVEL GROUP LIMITED

 The Remuneration and Nomination Committee establishes whether to nominate a further director, if a board position becomes available or where additional skills may be required at board level.
 For example, if the company chose to access a new region or sector, the committee may consider appointing an additional director with appropriate experience.

 Where the Remuneration and Nomination Committee recommends the nomination of a further director, the board may engage a professional recruitment firm to identify candidates that fit the criteria being sought to complement the board and its existing skills set.
-Other factors to be considered when appointing a new director will include references, ability to devote time to the role, cultural fit, strong financial acumen, technology knowledge and residential location.
+Other factors to be considered when appointing a new director will include references, ability to devote time to the role, diversity considerations, cultural fit, strong financial acumen, technology knowledge and residential location.

 Once a short list is created, the Remuneration and Nomination Committee will interview candidates.